TWP Stain Tips for New wood Decks in 2021

 When applying TWP Wood Stains for the first time to new wood there will need to be proper steps taken.
 New smooth wood or decking is not ready to be pre-stained prior to installation or stained right after installation.
 It is best to follow the directions of the TWP Wood Stain when it comes to applying a coating to new wood for the first time, not the lumber yard or the paint store’s as they do not understand the proper prep needed.

 TWP and New Smooth Decking or Exterior Wood

 It is important to understand that new smooth wood is not absorbent enough for the TWP Stains.
-New wood contains a higher moisture content and a "mill glaze".
-Mill Glaze is a waxy film that results from the fast turning blades that cuts the profile on a manufactured log.
+New wood contains a higher moisture content and a “mill glaze”.
+Mill Glaze is a waxy film that results from the fast turning blades that cut the profile on a manufactured log.
 The high speed of the turning blades produces heat that draws sap and moisture out of the log.
 As it cools and dries, it creates a film or coating on the logs.
-This will hinder the TWP's ability to penetrate into the wood grain.
+This will hinder the TWP’s ability to penetrate into the wood grain.

-Note: New Rough Sawn vertical wood/fencing can be stained right away with no wait and with no prep as it does have mill glaze and is very absorbent.
+Note: New Rough Sawn vertical wood/fencing can be stained right away with no wait and with no prep as it does not have mill glaze and is very absorbent.
 Just make sure the wood is fully dry.
 If Rough sawn wood has aged or oxidized (grayed) then it will need to be prepped with Gemini Restore Kit.
 One coat for most instances of newly installed Rough Sawn wood.
-Continue Reading